Walt Disney Archives

 The Walt Disney Archives is the corporate archive for The Walt Disney Company.
-Established in 1970 by Dave Smith, the Walt Disney Archives is the official repository for Disney's history—which includes everything from corporate files to photographs, movie props and costumes, consumer products, and assets from Disney's theme parks.
+Established in 1970 by Dave Smith, the Walt Disney Archives is the official repository for Disney's history, including everything from corporate files to photographs, movie props and costumes, consumer products, and assets from Disney's theme parks.
 The Archives is also an official source for history of Walt Disney himself and the Disney family and was established "to collect, preserve and make available for research the historical materials relating to Walt and the company he founded."